mikegagnon/robodojo/doc/doc/main.md

 Thus, `create 2,1,0` creates an immobile bot with the Super instruction set and one empty bank.

+~guide-repl-create-slow
+## Slowest instruction

+Typically, the `create` instruction requires at least several hundred cycles.

+- The greater the instruction set, the more cycles are required
+- The more banks, the more cycles required
+- If the child is to be mobile, the more cycles required

 ~guide-repl-create-instrset
 ## Instruction set